Twerking: In the media

-Vanessa Z. Schneider twerks as one of her automatic fire animations in the 2003 third-person shooter P.N.03.

-In 2011, the Twerk Team, a group of female dancers from Atlanta who have posted several videos of themselves twerking on YouTube, were mentioned during the song "Round of Applause" by Waka Flocka Flame featuring Drake, in the line "Bounce that ass, shake that ass like the Twerk Team".
+In 2011, the Twerk Team, a group of female dancers from Atlanta who have posted several videos of themselves twerking on YouTube, were mentioned in the song "Round of Applause" by Waka Flocka Flame featuring Drake, in the line "Bounce that ass, shake that ass like the Twerk Team".
 Australian rapper Iggy Azalea has incorporated twerking into her live shows since 2011.
 In July 2012, during the Workaholics episode "The Lord's Force", Anders Holm says "Let's just, uh, put on some twerk videos or something, right?".

 In March 2013, American pop singer Miley Cyrus posted a video on Facebook which featured her performing a twerking routine while wearing a unicorn suit, to the 2011 single "Wop" by J. Dash.
 The popularity of the video, along with parodies and responses made by fans, influenced the song's re-emergence on the Billboard Hot 100.
 Miley Cyrus's "Wop" video would go to become viral.
 By April 9, 2013, copies of the video had amassed over 4 million views on YouTube.
 Also in March 2013, Mollie King, an English singer-songwriter and lead vocalist of British-Irish girl group The Saturdays, was seen twerking when her bandmate Rochelle Humes uploaded the footage on YouTube.

-American actress and singer Vanessa Hudgens was also seen twerking in March on American late-night talk show The Tonight Show with Jay Leno.
+American actress and singer Vanessa Hudgens was seen twerking in March 2013 on American late-night talk show The Tonight Show with Jay Leno.
 In September 2013, Hudgens was later seen twerking, this time to the song "Bubble Butt", during her performance at Bootsy Bellows in West Hollywood, with her girl group YLA.
 Hudgens was again seen twerking in a video for Shade 45's radio show Sway in the Morning.
 American actress and singer Ashley Tisdale can also be seen twerking in a video for Shade 45's radio show Sway in the Morning.